-As part of OLA's ongoing mission to educate consumers about short-term, small-dollar loans, we are providing these tips to ensure that consumers are well-informed before taking out a short-term loan.
+As part of OLA's ongoing mission to educate consumers about short-term, small-dollar loans, here are tips to ensure that consumers are well-informed before taking out a short-term loan.
 Ensuring responsible use of online short-term loans is the responsibility of both the online lender and the consumer.

 Never borrow more than you can afford

 Sometimes the unavoidable occurs, car repairs, an unexpected illness, or other emergencies, that take a bite out of our budget.
-If you’re in a position where you find yourself in need of a short-term loan to bridge a gap, be sure to find out exactly what you are going to be required to pay back, when your payments are due and how much those payments will be.
-If you know at the outset that you won’t be able to make the payments, taking out a short-term loan might put you in a worse position than you are currently in.
+If you’re in a position where you find yourself in need of a short-term loan, find out exactly what you will be required to pay back, when your payments are due and how much those payments will be.
+If you know at the outset you won’t be able to make the payments, taking out a short-term loan may put you in a worse position than you are in.

 Avoid taking out loans with multiple lenders

 Most responsible lenders cap the number of times a customer can rollover a loan.
-Don’t try to get around this by using a loan from one payday lender to pay off another.
-This practice can result in more fees and an endless cycle of debt.
+Don’t get around this by using a loan from one payday lender to pay off another.
+This practice can cause more fees and an endless cycle of debt.

 Get the most bang for your buck

-If you simply sign up for the first company you see online, you can end up paying more than necessary.
+If you sign up for the first company you see online, you can pay more than necessary.
 Comparison shopping is the smart thing to do when considering a payday loan.
 And because the Internet has forced companies to make transparency a top priority, why not shop for the best possible company for the best possible price?

 Always remember the website you got your online short-term loan from

-It is crucial that you know exactly where your short-term loan is coming from.
-If you have unexpected problems with paying your loan back, you should contact your lender immediately to try to work out a plan that will allow you pay back the loan without taking a new one or defaulting on the original loan.
+You should know exactly where your short-term loan is coming from.
+If you have unexpected problems with paying your loan back, contact your lender immediately to work out a plan that will allow you pay back the loan without taking a new one or defaulting on the original loan.
+Lenders may use third parties to initially market their company, so make sure you know who your direct lender is.

 Keep any paperwork, emails, contacts, and other information you receive from a short-term loan company

-This information is equally crucial because it will tell you the terms of the loan, when your payments are due, how much is due, and who to contact in case you have problems.
-Be sure to keep all of this information in one safe place so you have easy access to it in case you need it.
+This information is equally crucial because it will tell you the loan, when your payments are due, how much is due, and who to contact in case you have problems.
+Keep all of this information in one safe place so you have easy access to it in case you need it.

 Don’t submit personal information like your Social Security number online without checking the security of your personal information